anatomic/HTML-Email-Template/css/readme.md

 ## What typical things should I do while building?

-Here's  my checklist - it's not exhaustive but it helps
+Here's  my checklist - it's not exhaustive but it helps:

 * Don't space text using margin, padding or `<p>` tags
 * Always make sure that you have set `align="left"` on your `<td>` if you want normal paragraph justification.
 Certain flavours of Outlook will pass centre alignment down the tree if you don't (and you have a centre aligned email)